8bitcommit/8bitcommit.github.io/_posts/2025-01-02-PhantomDrive.md

 ## The Idea

-Most live USBs suck.
+Most live USBs are bad.
 They're either too limited (no persistence), too bloated (full installs without security in mind), or too dependent on the host.
 PhantomDrive is none of those things.

 Instead, it: